 A third dueling element was in the media.
 The Chinese press reported that the USITC had found no infringement, when in fact the USITC had not altered its finding of infringement but instead altered the remedy.
 The Commission determined that it would issue a limited exclusion order of the infringers’ products, rather than a general exclusion order.
-Specifically the Commission determined that the following respondents were in violation:
+Specifically, the Commission determined that the following respondents were in violation:

 “Precision Measurement International LLC of Westland, Michigan; Sino Legend (Zhangjiagang) Chemical Co., Ltd. Of Zhangjiagang City, China; Sino Legend Holding Group, Inc. of Kowloon, Hong Kong; Sino Legend Holding Group Ltd. of Hong Kong; Red Avenue Chemical Co.
 Ltd. of Shanghai, China; Shanghai Lunsai International Trading Company of Shanghai City, China; Red Avenue Group Limited of Kowloon, Hong Kong; and Sino Legend Holding Group Inc. of Majuro, Marshall Islands.”

 The Commission issued a “limited exclusion order for a period of ten (10) years prohibiting the unlicensed importation of rubber resins made using any of the SP-1068 Rubber Resin Trade Secrets that are manufactured by, for, or on behalf of violating respondents or any of their affiliated companies, parents, subsidiaries, licensees, contractors, or other related business entities…”

 This was hardly the finding of “no infringement” that the Chinese press claimed.